theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/setup.md

 Congratulations!
 The installation of the MKDocs framework and its main theme is complete.

 !!! note
-	The gitHub Token needs to be updated regularly (90 days interval), refer to the Admins.
+	The gitHub Token in the environment variables needs to be updated regularly (90 days interval), refer to the Admins.

 ### Install External Plugins